 No matter what treatment you use, taking preventive measures can help you avoid spreading the fungus to others in your home, at your gym, on your sports team or anywhere else until the condition has healed.

-For more information on athlete's foot and how to treat it, follow the links on the next page.
+For more information on athlete's foot and how to treat it, follow the links below.